pramam/sql-hackathon-team-tech-trench-divers/docs/blog/postgresql-transactions/index.md

 **Let's see an example**

-In the below example , the transaction will Update Employee Salary and Select the data.
+In the below example Query , the transaction will Update Employee Salary and Select the data.

 ~~~
 Begin;